MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/evaluation-lab.md

     ![Image of lab configuration options](images/lab-creation-page.png)

-3. Select the threat simulation agent you'd like to use and enter your details.
+3. (Optional) Select the threat simulation agent you'd like to use and enter your details.
+You can also choose to install threat simulators at a later time.
+If you choose to install threat simulation agents during the lab setup, you'll enjoy the benefit of having them on the machines you add.

     >[!NOTE]
     >PLACEHOLDER ...
 By agreeing to install the selected simulator, you agree that the details you provided ....INSERT APPROVED LEGAL STATEMENT HERE FROM CELA!!!!